-This software and the associated documentation are proprietary and confidential to Dell, are furnished under license, and may be used and copied only in accordance with the terms of such license and with the inclusion of the copyright notice below.
+This software and the associated documentation are proprietary and confidential to R SA Security LLC or its affiliates are furnished under license, and may be used and copied only in accordance with the terms of such license and with the inclusion of the copyright notice below.
 This software and the documentation, and any copies thereof, may not be provided or otherwise made available to any other person.
 No title to or ownership of the software or documentation or any intellectual property rights thereto is hereby transferred.
 Any unauthorized use or reproduction of this software and the documentation may be subject to civil and/or criminal liability.

-This software is subject to change without notice and should not be construed as a commitment by Dell.
+This software is subject to change without notice and should not be construed as a commitment by RSA.

-Third-party licenses
+Third-Party Licenses

 This product may include software developed by parties other than RSA.
-The text of the license agreements applicable to third-party software in this product may be viewed on RSA.com.
+The text of the license agreements applicable to third-party software in this product may be viewed on the product documentation page on RSA Link.
 By using this product, a user of this product agrees to be fully bound by terms of the license agreements.

-Note on encryption technologies
+Note on Encryption Technologies